- 1 Flexible Packaging

 - 7 Examples of Bad Coffee Bag Design

 Coffee packaging has changed and evolved a lot over time.
-Packaging is the initial sensory contact between the customers and the brand and influences them to purchase the product.
+The packaging is the initial sensory contact between the customers and the brand and influences them to purchase the product.

 Companies have adopted new trends in coffee packaging to influence the customers into buying their products.
 Some of the key trends in coffee bag designs are as follows: